 Climate Change: An Overview

-According to the Environmental Protection Agency (EPA), over the past 250 years natural processes such as decay, forest fires and volcanoes as well as man-made changes like deforestation, urbanization, emissions from burning fossil fuels, and the production of agricultural commodities such as rice and livestock, have caused significant changes in Earth’s atmosphere.
-Atmospheric concentrations of carbon dioxide and other greenhouses gases, such as methane and nitrous oxide, have risen significantly.
+According to the Environmental Protection Agency (EPA), natural processes over the past 250 years, such as decay, forest fires and volcanoes as well as man-made changes like deforestation, urbanization, emissions from burning fossil fuels, and the production of agricultural commodities, have caused significant changes in Earth’s atmosphere.
+These natural processes and man-made changes have caused atmospheric concentrations of carbon dioxide and other greenhouses gases, such as methane and nitrous oxide, to rise significantly.
 Greenhouse gases absorb energy radiated from Earth to space and warm the atmosphere.
-According to the Intergovernmental Panel on Climate Change (IPCC), since the late 19th century increases in greenhouse gas emissions have been associated with an increase in the mean global temperature of 0.3 to 0.6 degrees Celsius.
-By the end of the 21st century, according to the IPCC, greenhouse gas emissions could cause the mean global temperature to rise by another 1.4 to 5.8 degrees Celsius.
+This increase in carbon dioxide and other greenhouse gases has resulted in the global temperature to rise.
+The Intergovernmental Panel on Climate Change (IPCC) projects that over the next century, greenhouse gas emissions could cause the mean global temperature to rise by 2.5 to 10 degrees Fahrenheit.

-Because greenhouse gas emissions are linked to almost every industry, including agriculture, manufacturing, and transportation, they must be considered when looking at the future of all these industries.
-Agriculture and forestry are somewhat unique in their ability to both produce and reduce greenhouse gasses.
+Climate change is affecting Americans across every region and many economic sectors, such as human health, agriculture and food security, water supplies, transportation, and energy.
+Climate change is projected to become more disruptive as we continue into the century and beyond.
+Climate change is becoming more frequent through extreme weather events, drought, wildfires, decreased air quality, and diseases transmitted by insects.
+This poses a great risk to agriculture because these extreme weather events could devastate crops and livestock in regions that are essential to maintaining America’s food supply.
+Although, agriculture and forestry are somewhat unique in their ability to both produce and reduce greenhouse gasses.
 According to the EPA, agriculture in the United States accounts for 9% of the nation’s total greenhouse gas emissions.
 The biological processes inherent in agriculture production, however, have the potential to allow agriculture to offset vastly more emissions than it produces.

 There are two ways in which the amount of carbon in the atmosphere can be minimized.
 It can either be removed by a process called “carbon sequestration,” or its emission can be prevented in the first place through “emissions reduction.”
 An emissions reduction is a specific set of practices that reduces the amount of greenhouse gas that is emitted.
 Examples of emissions reductions include clean forms of energy production, such as wind, solar, hydro and biofuels.
 On the other hand, terrestrial carbon sequestration, as defined by the Department of Energy, “is the net removal of CO2 from the atmosphere by plants and microorganisms in the soil and the prevention of CO2 net emissions from terrestrial ecosystems into the atmosphere.”
 Carbon sequestration projects can include reforestation, forestation, ocean and soil collections, and storage efforts.